Getting started with ASP.NET Core MVC on Mac, Linux, or Windows

 This tutorial will teach you the basics of building an ASP.NET Core MVC web app using Visual Studio Code (VS Code).
 The tutorial assumes familarity with VS Code.
 See Getting started with VS Code and Visual Studio Code help for more information.
-This tutorial teaches ASP.NET MVC Core with controllers and views.
+This tutorial teaches ASP.NET Core MVC with controllers and views.
 Razor Pages is a new alternative in ASP.NET Core 2.0, a page-based programming model that makes building web UI easier and more productive.
 We recommend you try the Razor Pages tutorial before the MVC version.
 The Razor Pages tutorial: * Is easier to follow. * Covers more features. * Is the preferred approach for new application development.

 There are 3 versions of this tutorial: